 Bluetooth is a wireless protocol for transfering lots of data quickly.
-As it is a standard, Bluetooth devices
+As it is a standard, wireless Bluetooth devices

 from different manufacturers can communicate with each other.
 This is achieved by using Profiles.
 Each type